 10. Language

-While many writers will grow to develop a distinctive voice of their own, they may also adjust their rhythm and tone to fit the mood of the type of story they’re writing.
-In general, shorter, more monosyllabic sentences will speed up the pacing of the story while longer sentences slow it down.
+While many writers will grow to develop a distinctive voice of their own, they may also adjust their rhythm and tone to fit the mood of the type of book they’re writing.
+In general, shorter, more monosyllabic sentences will speed up the pacing while longer sentences slow it down.
 Beach reads and thrillers tend to rely more on the former, while historical and literary fiction often use more long sentences.
 A mix of both is best—too much of either one gets difficult to read for very long.

 To learn more about using unique, beautiful language in your writing, have a look at our lesson on developing your writer’s voice.